Cxpher/Era/deploy_oracle_era/deploy_oracle_era.rst

    .. note::

-         There is no need to check the checkbox for "Encryption".
+         There is no need to check the checkbox for 'Encryption'.

 |

    .. figure:: images/5.png

+|

    .. note::